Northern Vietnam Mountain Cycling Tour

 Day 1 | Arrival in Hanoi

 Our adventure in the northwest mountains begins with a transfer from your hotel in Hanoi to just shy of the border town of Lao Cai.
-Here it’s out of the bus and onto the bikes for the 35 km climb up to your lodge accommodation.
+Here it’s out of the bus and onto the bikes for the 35 km climb up to the most scenic Topas Ecolodge.
 We’ll arrive in time to enjoy the area, farmed by the Hmong, Dao and other minorities for centuries.

 96 km | 1,400 m | B / L / D included

-Today starts with a mostly gentle climb out of Sapa town to the top of the famed O Quy Ho Pass.
+From Topas Ecolodge we will have a short transfer to Sapa Town.
+Our today’s ride starts with a mostly gentle climb out of Sapa Town to the top of the famed O Quy Ho Pass.
 Then it’s a screaming 20 km descent and a gently undulating ride to Than Uyen, where we find our lodgings for the night at the District Guesthouse.
 This humble institution is usually only frequented by traveling cadres, and will give you a taste of what it was like in the good old days of Central Planning and ration cards.
-We’ll find some cold beer and chicken glass noodle soup on the street for dinner tonight and perhaps check out the local market.
+There is a simple yet nice restaurant next to the Guesthouse where we will get to taste the great variety of simple Vietnamese specialties for dinner.
+Perhaps we might also check out the local market.

-Another stunning day awaits us.
-We head back onto the Khau Pha Pass, a contender for the most picturesque part of our route.
-We’ll find some lunch on the way down before we complete the rest of the mostly downhill route to Nghia Lo.
+A short yet again pleasant day awaits us.
+The slower speeds in the initial soft climbs help us enjoy even more the beautiful landscapes.
+The second part is mostly a downhill and effortless route to Nghia Lo.
 This town is a stopping point for Hanoites on the road and features a few creature comforts.
 We’ll seek out some honest frontier food and the awesome Bigken minikegs that seem to be all the rage in this friendly town.

 126 km | 1,750 m | | B / L / D included